Humanitarian aid: Natural resource overexploitation

 Recent research suggests that patterns of food aid distribution may inadvertently affect the natural environment, by changing consumption patterns and by inducing locational change in grazing and other activities.
-A pair of studies in Northern Kenya found that food aid distribution seems to induce greater spatial concentration of livestock around distribution points, causing localized rangeland degradation, and that food aid provided as whole grain requires more cooking, and thus more fuelwood is consumed, stimulating local deforestation.
+A pair of studies in Northern Kenya found that food aid distribution seems to induce greater spatial concentration of livestock around distribution points, causing localized rangeland degradation.
+The food aid provided as whole grain also requires more cooking, and thus more fuelwood is consumed, stimulating local deforestation.